An overall feel about Workhorse Group Inc. (NASDAQ: WKHS) stock in the current moment? - The Dwinnex

-In the latest session, Workhorse Group Inc. (NASDAQ: WKHS) closed at $2.16 down -0.46% from its previous closing price of $2.17.
-In other words, the price has decreased by -$0.0100 from its previous closing price.
-On the day, 2270628 shares were traded.
-WKHS stock price reached its highest trading level at $2.2100 during the session, while it also had its lowest trading level at $2.1290.
+In the latest session, Workhorse Group Inc. (NASDAQ: WKHS) closed at $2.23 up 7.21% from its previous closing price of $2.08.
+In other words, the price has increased by $+0.1500 from its previous closing price.
+On the day, 6421729 shares were traded.
+WKHS stock price reached its highest trading level at $2.3700 during the session, while it also had its lowest trading level at $1.9900.

 Will You Miss Out On This Growth Stock Boom?